 - Who must attend this meeting for it to reach its goal?

-- What set of topics should be on this meeting agenda?
+- What discussion topics should be on this meeting agenda?

-When most people think of an agenda, they think of the list of topics that will be discussed during the agenda.
+When most people think of an agenda, they think of the list of topics that will be discussed during the meeting.
 Although true, this isn't the complete picture.
-To supercharge your meeting agenda items, don't simply write down a list of topics to discuss.
+To supercharge your meeting agenda items, don't simply write down a list of discussion points.
 Instead, write agenda items with three parts: the subject of the agenda item, a time allotment to keep the discussion from going on too long, and all required decisions that need to be made by the end of the agenda item or end of the meeting.

 The topic or subject of each agenda item is essential to communicating what needs to be discussed and keeping the conversation focused.
 The topic should be clear and to the point, such that anyone who is attending the meeting can glance at the item and understand what the discussion will be about.
 Additionally, an agenda is a record of what was discussed in a meeting and writing clear and concise topics for yourself later is critical.

-Before your meeting begins, reach out to the other participants with your agenda to very briefly discuss what should be added or removed.
+Before your meeting begins, reach out to the other meeting participants with your agenda to very briefly discuss what should be added or removed.
 This will help improve your meetings in two major ways.
 First, it will help you identify issues or missing information before this is noticed during the meeting.
-Second, by having others critique your agenda, you provide yourself with a feedback loop to craft more efficient and effective agendas in the future.
+Second, by having others critique your agenda, your team provides a feedback loop that will help you craft more efficient and effective meeting agendas in the future.

 Feedback shouldn't be limited to just before a meeting.
 Some things only present themselves as problems when the meeting is underway and asking for feedback after the meeting can give you insight into why your agenda wasn't perfect and what you can do to improve your future agendas.

 So you've learned how to write an amazing agenda, and you want to bring these ideas to your next meeting.
-Either you can make your own template or look for a template online.
-Lucky for you we have a template right here for you to get started with.
+Either you can make your own meeting agenda template or look for a template online.
+Lucky for you, we have a template right above for you to get started with.
 This template has space for your meeting purpose, agenda items, time slots, and decisions.
-This template will allow you to hit the ground running in your next meeting.
+This example meeting agenda template will allow you to hit the ground running in your next meeting.
 It is also easily editable so you can tailor it to your individual needs.

-Additionally, you can use tools like Knowtworthy which keep track of all of your team's meetings documents and allows you to share your meeting's agenda in real-time with your whole team.
+Additionally, you can use tools like Knowtworthy which keep track of all of your team's meeting documents and allows you to share your meeting's agenda in real-time with all of your meeting attendees.

 A meeting agenda isn't just a list of items to discuss during a meeting, but a developed purpose for the meeting.
 The purpose guides how the rest of the agenda should be crafted and what should be addressed.
 When building your agenda items, don't just make a list of topics to talk about, but add a time allotment to keep the meeting flowing and decisions that your team is expected to produce by the end of the meeting.